 SpreadEx do offer livechat support.

 Trade.com Vs SpreadEx Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either Trade.com or SpreadEx you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the Trade.com or SpreadEx support team to give a satisfactory answer to.
-This is where email support with Trade.com and SpreadEx will be needed.
+Sometimes you might have a more complex question requiring a specific part of the Trade.com or SpreadEx support team to answer satisfactorily.
+Email support with Trade.com and SpreadEx will be needed.

 Both Trade.com and SpreadEx offer email support.

 Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either Trade.com or SpreadEx.
 We can get straight to the point, saving us time and frustration.

 Lets see how Trade.com and SpreadEx customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 Only submit your bank card information or invest money on financially regulated websites.
 It would help if you made sure with certainty that your money is held with a regulated brokerage.
 Checking whether Trade.com and SpreadEx are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that Trade.com or SpreadEx have these in place, please be extremely cautious before you proceed with them.

 We compare Trade.com Vs SpreadEx financial regulation and licensing side by side below.